apache/spark/CONTRIBUTING.md

 *You can run all checks manually on all files by running:*
 `SKIP=pylint pre-commit run --all-files`

-Note this might be very slow for individual tests with pylint because of passing individual files.
-It is recommended to run `/scripts/ci/ci_pylint_main.sh` (for the main application files) or `/scripts/ci/ci_pylint_tests.sh` (for tests) for pylint check.
-You can also adding SKIP=pylint variable (as in the example above) if you run pre-commit hooks with --all-files switch.

 *You can skip one or more of the checks by specifying comma-separated list of checks to skip in SKIP variable:*
 `SKIP=pylint,mypy pre-commit run --all-files`